-The filing of a timely appeal suspends the imposition of sanctions and/or formal resolution of charges until the appeal is decided, but interim action may be taken as determined by the Campus President or his/her designee consistent with the process and requirements of the hearing procedures.
-The imposition of discipline or determination not to uphold charges following a formal hearing shall not be effective until the appeal period has run and, if an appeal has been made, the appeal has been resolved.
-Grades or degrees may be withheld pending resolution of appeals.
+The filing of a timely appeal suspends the imposition of sanctions and/or formal resolution of charges until the appeal is decided, but interim action may be taken as determined by the Campus President or

 Special General Provisions.
 Notices.

 Notices or communications given to the Respondent by the Campus President concerning the following shall be provided to Complainant on the same day: